Application forms for the 2020 - 2021 year will be available on February 1, 2020.

 NUMBER OF STUDENTS

 We typically accept 15 students during the fall and winter each year.
-These rotations are limited to 4th-year students from allopathic or osteopathic schools accredited by the State of Idaho.
+These rotations are limited to 4th-year medical students from allopathic or osteopathic schools.

 Pocatello does not have an extensive public transportation system.
 Therefore, students are responsible for providing their own means of transportation during the rotation.